 The development of the site and structure is imagined to unfold over three stages and acts in partnership with external actors.
 Stage one concerns the acquisition of tools and seeds needed to realize the garden and apiary.
 Stage two will fully realize the potential of the Sweet Pollen Garden in being a self sustaining business, while the third stage welcomes schools and tour groups.

 On the site sits a market hall, kitchen and caretaker’s cottage.
 The caretaker lives on site and oversees the operation.
 As plants grown on site are harvested, they’re brought to the kitchen to be packaged and processed before crossing the patio to the market hall and bee gallery.
 In this building, products are sold in the main room, while the ‘windows’ in the secondary room provide a glimpse into working beehives embedded within the wall.
 The entirety of the site provides open air, hands on learning for visitors.

-The Sweet Pollen Garden’s primary focus is to provide a gathering space for the sharing of indigenous plant knowledge.
-The landscape surrounding the built structures will serve as an agricultural garden and apiary, producing a positive feedback loop between the bees and the plants, in which the bees receive the food they need to support their hive, and the plants are pollinated ensuring seeds for the coming year.
-By the end of the season the hives provide honey that can be processed and sold, while the garden provides a variety of berries and sweet tasting indigenous plants for locals to enjoy.
+The landscape offers a vast garden and apiary, producing a positive feedback loop between the bees and the plants.
+The bees receive the food they need to support their hive, and the plants are pollinated ensuring seeds for the coming year.
+By the end of the season the hives provide honey that can be processed and sold, while the garden provides a variety of berries and sweet tasting indigenous plants for locals and visitors alike to enjoy.